Shopping Cart

 When is the track season?

-Our indoor track season begins in September and ends around the third week in February.
+• Our indoor track season begins in October and ends at the USATF Youth Indoor National Championships the first week in march.
 Our outdoor track season begins in March and, depending on what qualification standards are met by the athlete, ends with the USATF Junior Olympics around the last week of July.

 How many days a week does NTC practice?